-- Complete the following tasks to prepare for the two-database replication environment: - Configure network connectivity so that the two databases can communicate with each other.
-See Configuring Network Connectivity and Database Links for information. - Configure an Oracle Streams administrator at each database that will participate in the replication environment.
-See "Configuring an Oracle Streams Administrator on All Databases" on page 1-18 for more information.
-This example assumes that the Oracle Streams administrator is strmadmin. - Set initialization parameters properly at each database that will participate in the Oracle Streams replication environment.
-See "Preparing for Oracle Streams Replication" on page 1-1 for more information. - Ensure that the hr. employees and hr. departments tables exist at the two databases and are consistent at these databases.
+- 1. Complete the following tasks to prepare for the two-database replication environment: - a.
+Configure network connectivity so that the two databases can communicate with each other.
+See Configuring Network Connectivity and Database Links for information. - b.
+Configure an Oracle Streams administrator at each database that will participate in the replication environment.
+See "Configuring an Oracle Streams Administrator on All Databases" for more information.
+This example assumes that the Oracle Streams administrator is strmadmin. - c.
+Set initialization parameters properly at each database that will participate in the Oracle Streams replication environment.
+See " Preparing for Oracle Streams Replication" for more information. - d.
+Ensure that the hr.employees and hr.departments tables exist at the two databases and are consistent at these databases.
 If the database objects exist at only one database, then you can use export/import to create and populate them at the other database.
 See Oracle Database Utilities for information about export/import.

 - 2. Create two ANYDATA queues at each database.
 For this example, create the following two queues at each database: - A queue named capture\queue owned by the Oracle Streams administrator strmadmin.
-This queue will be used by the synchronous capture at the - A queue named apply\queue owned by the Oracle Streams administrator strmadmin.
+This queue will be used by the synchronous capture at the database. - A queue named apply\queue owned by the Oracle Streams administrator strmadmin.
 This queue will be used by the apply process at the database.

-See "Creating an ANYDATA Queue" on page 6-1 for more information.
+See "Creating an ANYDATA Queue" for more information.

-- Create a database link from each database to the other database: - a.
-Create a database link from the sync1.example.com database to the sync2.example.com database.
+- 3. Create a database link from each database to the other database: - a.
+Create a database link from the syncl.example.com database to the syncl.example.com database.
 The database link should be created in the Oracle Streams administrator's schema.
-Also, the database link should connect to the Oracle Streams administrator at the sync2.example.com database.
-Both the name and the service name of the database link must be sync2.example.com. - b.
+Also, the database link should connect to the Oracle Streams administrator at the syncl.example.com database.
+Both the name and the service name of the database link must be syncl.example.com. - b.
 Create a database link from the sync2.example.com database to the sync1.example.com database.
 The database link should be created in the Oracle Streams administrator's schema.
-Also, the database link should connect to the Oracle Streams administrator at the syncl.example.com database.
+Also, the database link should connect to the Oracle Streams administrator at the sync1.example.com database.
 Both the name and the service name of the database link must be sync1.example.com.

-See "Configuring Network Connectivity and Database Links" on page 1-22 for more information.
+See "Configuring Network Connectivity and Database Links" for more information.

-- Configure an apply process at the sync1.example.com database.
-This apply process will apply changes to the shared tables that were captured at the sync2.example.com database and propagated to the sync1.example.com database. - a.
-Open SQL\Plus and connect to the sync1.example.com database as the Oracle Streams administrator. - b.
+- 4. Configure an apply process at the syncl.example.com database.
+This apply process will apply changes to the shared tables that were captured at the syncl.example.com database and propagated to the syncl.example.com database. - a.
+Open SQL\Plus and connect to the syncl.example.com database as the Oracle Streams administrator. - b.
 Create the apply process:

 '''

+BEGIN

 DBMS_APPLY_ADM.CREATE_APPLY(

 queue_name => 'strmadmin.apply_queue',

 apply_name => 'apply_emp_dep',

 apply_captured => FALSE);

 END;

+/

 '''